first season, second chapter

 modern history

-Beijing commissioned every year 66.666 Jin of tea from Yiwu, that is more than four times the entire amount purchased from other areas.
+Every year Beijing commissioned 66.666 Jin of tea from Yiwu, that is more than four times the entire amount purchased from other areas.

 Ancient tea houses

-Layers of cultures
+Layers of culture

 The area